Welcome to The Ridgeway Benefice

 • 6.00pm, Evensong (BCP), St George

-Sunday 1st October 2023, celebrating Harvest Festival:
+Sunday 5th October 2025, Trinity 16, celebrating Harvest Festival:

 • 8.30am, Holy Communion (BCP), Holy Cross

-• 10.00am, Harvest Festival, St George
+• 10.00am, Harvest Service, St George

-• 10.30am, Harvest Festival, Holy Cross
+• 10.30am, Harvest Service, Holy Cross

-• 11.00am, Parish Communion for Harvest, St Andrew
+• 11.00am, Parish Communion, celebrating, St Andrew

 Collect: Eternal God, you crown the year with your goodness and you give us the fruits of the earth in their season: grant that we may use them to your glory, for the relief of those in need and for our own well-being; through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 Amen.